jaxon-php/jaxon-website/user/pages/04.blog/2026/01/01.secure-the-jaxon-dbadmin-database-credentials-with-infisical/item.md

 <script src="https://gist.github.com/feuzeu/b65056ee1ed2c7320ff149cd3dd58095.js"></script>

-The `getUsername()` and `getPassword()` functions are overloaded, and now get their values from the Infisical server.
+The `getUsername()` and `getPassword()` functions are overridden, and now get their values from the Infisical server.

 > **Note** The `$secretKey` value needs to be set according to how the secret are stored in the Infisical project.
 The `AuthInterface` object can also allow to return a different key depending on the user email or role.

 This file will be located at `app/Infisical/InfisicalConfigReader.php`, and Jaxon DdAdmin needs to be configured to use it to read config.
-So the `config/jaxon.php` file is edited with two changes: the `App\Infisical\InfisicalConfigReader` class is defined as the `config reader`, and a new entry is added in the Jaxon DI container.
+So the `config/jaxon.php` file is edited with the following changes: the `App\Infisical\InfisicalConfigReader` class is defined as the `config reader`, and a new entry is added in the Jaxon DI container.
 ```php
     'packages' => [
         Lagdo\DbAdmin\Db\DbAdminPackage::class => [